LGBTQIA+ Affirming Therapy in Baltimore

 Trauma-Informed Care

 Many LGBTQIA+ individuals have experienced trauma related to their identities.
-Affirming therapists use trauma-informed approaches that recognize how discrimination, violence, and rejection impact mental health.
+Supportive therapists use trauma-informed approaches that recognize how discrimination, violence, and rejection impact mental health.

 What Makes Therapy Truly Affirming?